 The word community has taken on new meanings in different contexts.
 In Rio de Janeiro, the word comunidade was and is sometimes still used to refer to favelas.
 During the height of the violence associated with drug gangs, the word favela took on a very negative stigma.
-Thus, many residents and outsiders began calling them comunidades in an effort to disassociate favelas from the stigma they’d acquired.
+Thus, many residents and outsiders began calling them comunidades in an effort to disassociate favelas from the stigma they had acquired.
 While a shift back to using the proper name favela has begun, the word comunidade is still synonymous with favelas.
 In Rio de Janeiro, the word has lost its other meaning.
 While the elements of community are present in favelas and other parts of carioca (the adjective used to describe people and things from Rio de Janeiro) culture, the development of community within society is not pursued.

 In the US, community within the church has come to mean something else.
 Jacobsen paints a brash picture of it: